 In a nutshell – Parcel Perform’s e-commerce trends in 2020 predictions:

-- Google Shopping is a force to be reckoned
+- Google Shopping is a force to be reckoned with

 - Offering multiple payment methods beyond the regular Visa/Mastercard/AMEX will be the norm